OfficeDev/office-js-docs-pr/docs/outlook/compose-scenario.md

 ---
 title: Create Outlook add-ins for compose forms
-description: Learn about scenarios and capabilities of Outlook add-ins for compose forms. ms.date: 02/09/2021 ms.localizationpriority: high
+description: Learn about scenarios and capabilities of Outlook add-ins for compose forms. ms.date: 10/03/2022 ms.localizationpriority: high
 ---

 # Create Outlook add-ins for compose forms

-Starting with version 1.1 of the schema for Office Add-ins manifests and v1.1 of Office.js, you can create compose add-ins, which are Outlook add-ins activated in compose forms.
+You can create compose add-ins, which are Outlook add-ins activated in compose forms.
 In contrast with read add-ins (Outlook add-ins that are activated in read mode when a user is viewing a message or appointment), compose add-ins are available in the following user scenarios.

 - Composing a new message, meeting request, or appointment in a compose form.